Your horse and clover might mean the slobbers!

-Clover doesn’t always grow alone, however.
+- Clover doesn’t always grow alone, however.
 Often, Rhizoctonia leguminicola uses clover as a home.
 This fungus will also grow on other legumes, such as alfalfa.
-This hard to pronounce fungus (AKA black patch) makes a substance called slaframine which interest with your horse’s mouth and causes excessive salivation.
-You would think that most horses would just stop eating clover, apparently they don’t seem to care.
-The latherin in saliva creates foam, and the slaframine creates a lot of saliva!
+This hard to pronounce fungus (AKA black patch) makes a substance called slaframine which interacts with your horse’s mouth and causes excessive salivation.
+You would think that most horses would just stop eating clover, apparently, they don’t seem to care.
+The latherin in saliva creates foam, and the slaframine creates a lot of slobber!

 Clover is delicious!
 And sometimes a lucky charm.

--Monitor the color of the clover in your pastures!
-You will see the bright green clover have gray or dark brown or black spots.
+Monitor the color of the clover in your pastures!
+You will see the bright green clover have gray or dark brown or black spots when the fungus is present.

 How do you deal with the clover slobbers?